Profile: Vladimir Putin

 Vladimir Putin, 59, has dominated Russia this century and is one of the most recognisable figures on the international stage.

-After a gap of four years, he has been re-elected for a third presidential term of six years, to the delight of allies and dismay of detractors.
+After a gap of four years, he was re-elected in 2012 for a third presidential term of six years, to the delight of allies and dismay of detractors.

 In his first two terms as president, he ushered in a new era of prosperity, fuelled by his country's vast natural resources.